baileys2/Portfolio/README.md

 * Use a queue as your data structure in https://github.com/MiamiOH-CSE274/Shuffle
 * Consult with Dr. Brinkman on an alternative project

-I choose to do the Queue Lab for the implementation of a Queue.
+I chose to do the Queue Lab for the implementation of a Queue.
 Here is a link to my repository on github which includes the source code: https://github.com/kojsmn/03_Queue_Lab/tree/kojsmn

 7 - Create an implementation of a List